buycycle/assistant/README.md

 ## To does
 ### Model
 * try to query a specific assistant that was created online
-* Add a create assistant function
+* debug create assistant function

+* add fns for automatic context file creation

 * Also save the bots responses to the message history.
 * Access management